Yxwww/yuxi-site/posts/you_may_not_need_redux.md

 incomplete: true
 ---

 Some tools brighten my day.
 Some tools transform my life.
-Redux [changed how I approach software development](/post/redux), although no tool is perfect.
-Redux is designed with React ecosystem as it's primary consumer.
+Although no tool is perfect, Redux [changed how I approach software development](/post/redux).
+Redux is designed with React ecosystem as its primary consumer.
 The three principles and concepts are powerful, but there are many ways to implement them.
 The way Redux approaches it is specifically tailored toward React.
 If you need to use Redux outside of React, you will need some kind of caching-capable adapter.
 Otherwise, there will be too much performance overhead.

 > Though tools may adapt to circumstance, the essence of their purpose remains unaltered.

 Instead of trying to make the Redux work for various environments, we can adapt Redux principles and concepts to the new environment.
 First, I want to bring up some performance concerns I've had with React(React) ecosystem as whole.

-## Issues with Redux library and React in general
+## General issues with Redux library and React

-Redux is not designed to maximize performance.
-Same can be said about React.
-Both technologies focus on building things `correctly` but not building things run `fast`.
+Redux is not designed to maximize performance, a trait it shares with React.
+Both technologies focus on building things `correctly`, but not building things run `fast`.
 While there can be an argument made that if it's easier to built things right, then it's easier to make them fast.
 I partially agree with this notion.
 Although, unfortunately in my experience, if an architecture allows things to be slower here and there, then it will always add up. _Always_.
 Making a system easy to reason about does not directly make code fast, it is merely a beneficial side effect.

 React developers explore and come up with ways to make things _not_ `slower than it should` using technology like memoization, [reselect](https://www.npmjs.com/package/reselect), and [virtual dom](https://www.npmjs.com/package/React-dom).
 Here are some potential pitfalls applying redux concepts:

 ### Issue with single source of truth

-[Single source of truth with unidirectional data flow](</post/redux#single-source-of-truth-with-unidirectional-data-flow-(udf)>) is powerful for reasoning about state update; however, it leads to any state update will have to go through the entire store each time it updates. _Each time_ it updates.
+[Single source of truth with unidirectional data flow](</post/redux#single-source-of-truth-with-unidirectional-data-flow-(udf)>) is powerful for reasoning about state update; however, it leads to any state update will have to go through the entire store each time it updates.

 - reducer switch statement process all actions
 - memoization to prevent the app from rerendering (selectors, v-dom, hooks)
-- Unrelated functions gets run (or rendered), developers hope they cache or memoize state object correctly to avoid a rerender
+- Unrelated functions gets run (or rendered), developers hope they cache or memoize state object correctly to avoid a rerender.
+  - For apps with large data, that can easily crash the browser

 ### Issue with pure functions